2019 Camp Information

 Camp is based at the CREA Ecology Center, which is adjacent to the Highland Green community in Topsham.
-If you need directions to Highland Green, please click here.
+If you need directions to Highland Green, they are available here.
 Once entering the Highland Green community, continue on the winding main road (Evergreen Circle) for 1.4 miles.
 Once you see Junco Drive on your left, the parking area for the Ecology Center will be just ahead on the left.
 You won’t be able to see the Ecology Center from the road, but you can see the sign that marks the visitor entrance.

 We understand that families want to make sure their children feel comfortable about going to camp, particularly on the first day.
 Please consider coming to the Open House if you’d like to see the space where camp will take place and help your child feel comfortable.
 While we don’t typically have families accompany children to the Ecology Center when dropping off in the morning, we can be flexible if your child is having a hard time.
 Just let a camp staffer know.
-EXCEPTION FOR DISCOVERERS WEEK (campers entering 1st or 2nd grade): Because most of our Discoverers are new to CREA, you are welcome to park and walk your child in to the Ecology Center during any of the mornings.

-For pick up, camp staff will be at the bench next to the visitor entrance sign from 2:45 to 3:15 p.m. each day.
+For pick up, camp staff will be at the bench next to the visitor entrance sign from 2:45 to 3:00 p.m. each day.
 Campers will be playing a game nearby while waiting to be picked up.
-Please feel free to arrive anytime between 2:45 and 3:15.
+Please feel free to arrive anytime between 2:45 and 3:00pm.